 Members provided suggestions for community plantings at a regular monthly meeting and a committee was formed.

-Contact was made with Wayne Redmond who owns most of the property and with the Department of Transportation which owns all land from 33 feet of the centre line of the highway.
+Contact was made with Wayne Redmond who owned most of the property and with the Department of Transportation which owns all land from 33 feet of the centre line of the highway.
 Wayne and management of Home Hardware have been very supportive of the initiative from its inception to the present date.
 The province provided useful information on safety issues pertaining to highway landscaping.

 Jean Dickson agreed to coordinate the implementation of the garden.
 In October of 1997 a community Planting Work Party was organized to clean the debris and cut back and tidy the weeds in an area of approximately 176 feet bordering Highway 3.
 Initially, the bones of the garden consisted of the birch tree at the shopping centre entrance and some peony bushes.
 A small rock bed was fashioned around the main highway sign where 50 daffodils and some garden divisions, donated by a member and a friend of SMBGC, were planted.